openshift/aws-account-operator/README.md

 These only need to be set the first time you deploy the operator locally.
 Then, run `make predeploy`.

-Then, you should be able to run `operator-sdk run local --watch-namespace aws-account-operator`, and you're up and running.
+Then, you should be able to run either `make deploy-local` or `operator-sdk run local --watch-namespace aws-account-operator`, and you're up and running.

 ## Testing